writethedocs/www/docs/conf/na/2016/news/cfp-tickets.rst

 `Write the Docs NA 2016 <http://www.writethedocs.org/conf/na/2016/>`_
 is four months away and we hope you're getting excited!
-It will be another wonderful year full of great conversation and wonderful talks.
+It will be another wonderful year full of great conversation and interesting talks.

 Today we are announcing our Call for Proposals and ticket sales.
-Speaking at Write the Docs is a fantastic way to share your ideas with our wonderful community of documentarians.
+Speaking at Write the Docs is a fantastic way to share your ideas with our inspiring community of documentarians.
 If there is something you'd really like to see a talk on this year, submit a talk on it, or refer someone else who would be good!